 Why does this matter?
 Because the best email copywriting in the world is useless if no one sees it.

-Design your emails for everyone, and that includes using alt text
+Always design your emails for everyone, and include alt text.

 In the crafting email, all the words labored over by the copywriter or marketing team are invisible to me because they are part of an image.
 The irony is, it would only take a few minutes to type that same text as alt text!
 Then I’d know dry erase markers were on sale even with images turned off.